stellar/slingshot/spec/ZkVM.md

 TxVM, however, did not focus on privacy and in several places traded off simplicity for unlimited flexibility.

-ZkVM is the entirely new design that inherits most important insights from the TxVM, makes the security and privacy its primary focus, and provides a more constrained customization framework, while making the expression of most important contracts even more straightforward.
+ZkVM is the entirely new design that inherits most important insights from the TxVM, makes the security and privacy its primary focus, and provides a more constrained customization framework, while making the expression of the most common contracts even more straightforward.

 ### Concepts